 Hurricane Shutters

-Hurricane shutters are exterior shutters that protect your windows and doors from hurricane wind gusts and flying objects.
+Hurricane shutters are exterior shutters that serve to protect your windows, doors, lanais and patios from hurricane wind, extreme pressures, and flying objects.
 They can be decorative hurricane shutters, such as Bahama or Colonial shutters.
 Or they can be purely, functional in nature, such as storm panels.

 Some storm shutters are permanent shutters.
 Others are not permanent and need to be installed and uninstalled before and after each storm.